decaf

 1. i.
 The lock is off by default.
 You turn it on once, when you’re sure you mean it.

 2. ii.
-While the timer is running, the pause screen won’t close.
+Once it’s on, the slowdown won’t go away.
+Deleting it from DevTools brings it right back.
 Refreshing the page doesn’t end it.
 Closing the tab doesn’t end it.

 3. iii.
 The clever workarounds people use on other “block this site” tools don’t work here.
 Decaf is built to keep your word for you.